JBerthelier/ParasiTE/README.md

 **Be careful**
 -For now, ParasiTE only works with a "seqname" having a **number** has showed in table (no characters allowed, in example "1" corresponds to "chromosome 1").

-"Attribute" must followed the correct stringtie2 format as showed:
+"Attribute" must followed the correct format as showed:

 -for transcript:  gene_id "ID.1"; transcript_id "ID.1.1";
 -for exon: gene_id "ID.1"; transcript_id "ID.1.1"; exon_number_id "1";

-otherwise ParasiTE is not able to works
+otherwise ParasiTE is not able to works properly

 # Run Parasite Demo data